UPPMAX/UPPMAX-documentation/docs/getting_started/login_bianca.md

 # Bianca

+!!! info

     - Bianca is a great platform for computationally intensive research on sensitive personal data.
 It can also be useful for:
         - national and international collaboration on sensitive personal data (without a high compute need)
         - other types of sensitive data
     - Bianca is not good for:
         - storing data
         - publishing data
             - unless the dataset is very popular among Bianca users, e.g. [Swegen](https://snd.gu.se/en/catalogue/study/ext0285), [SIMPLER](https://www.simpler4health.se/)

 ## Bianca's design

 - Bianca was designed
     - to make accidental data leaks difficult
     - to make correct data management as easy as possible
     - to emulate the HPC cluster environment that SNIC users were familiar with
     - to provide a maximum amount of resources
     - and to satisfy regulations.

 ### Bianca has no Internet
 ... but we have “solutions”